Kanyadaan : Hindu Wedding

 The curtain that had been separating the couple up until now is finally removed and the bride and groom exchange flower garlands as part of the Jaymala.
 Depending on the family, the Jaymala can come before or directly after the Kanyadaan.
 Regardless of the order of events, the Kanyadaan happens before the sindoor is placed in the bride’s hairline, marking her symbolic departure from virginity.

-Often, the Kanyadaan is combined with the Gaudaan, the exchanging of gifts between the bride and groom’s families, or it may come after.
+Often, the Kanyadaan is combined with the Gaudaan, exchanging gifts between the bride and groom’s families, or it may come after.
 As part of the Gaudaan, the groom’s mother also gifts the bride a mangal sutra during the Mangalphere, marking the end of the Kanyadaan.

 The Kanyadaan is one of the holiest and most traditional parts of a Hindu wedding.
 It marks the movement for the bride from her family to her husband and his family and is thus an extremely poignant event.
 Feel free to cry and laugh, but remember – the bride isn’t losing her family, she’s gaining another one.